-Since the development of walking gaits and push recovery motions for humanoid robots is non-trivial and many approaches require complex models of the dynamics of the robot, there has been continuous interest in optimizing motions or even learn motions from scratch using machine learning.
+Since the development of walking gaits and push recovery motions for humanoid robots is non-trivial and many approaches require complex models of the dynamics of the robot, there has been continuous interest in optimizing motions or even creating motions from scratch using machine learning.
 Many approaches to learning of motions have been explored by RoboCup teams and other researchers.
-Genetic algorithms [Hua+18], Support vector machines SVMs [Wan+13], artificial neural networks ANNs [Kim+12], cerebellar model articulation controllers CMACs [Sab+05], and reinforcement learning (RL) [Mor+04] have explored for learning trajectories for walking, push recovery, and other motions.
+Genetic algorithms (GAs) [Huan2018], Support vector machines (SVMs) [Wang2013], artificial neural networks (ANNs) [Kim2012], cerebellar model articulation controllers (CMACs) [Sabourin2005], and reinforcement learning (RL) [Morimoto2004] have been explored for learning trajectories for walking, push recovery, and other motions.
 These approaches have led to some impressive results, in spite of the fact that applying these techniques to robotics domains is difficult since the perceptions, states, and actions of the robots are continuous, instead of the more common discreet representations (e.g., attribute-value representations).

 In recent years, many areas of Artificial Intelligence have been revolutionized by deep learning approaches.
-Deep learning approaches have also been used increasingly by other humanoid robotics researchers and RoboCup participants [Hwa+19].
+Deep learning approaches have also been used increasingly by other humanoid robotics researchers and RoboCup participants [Hwangbo2019].